laike9m/Cyberbrain/docs/Development.md

   This will open a new VS Code window and run the tests.

   Note that if you're using the latest version of VS Code, the test runner will complain that a VS Code window has already been opened.
-You can download the [Insiders version](https://code.visualstudio.com/insiders/) of VS Code to solve this problem.
+You can download and use the [Insiders version](https://code.visualstudio.com/insiders/) for development to solve this issue.

 ## Code Style